kieviceb/TERRENATOR-WRO-2024/README.md

 # Terrenator's readme <img src="https://upload.wikimedia.org/wikipedia/commons/a/ab/Flag_of_Panama.svg" alt="Bandera de Panamá" width="30"/>
 ![TERRENATOR (30 x 18 cm) (25 x 6 cm) (1)](https://github.com/user-attachments/assets/5c56937c-a3a7-425d-ac0a-d61c6865f1eb)

-This is the official repository of the TERRENATOR team, which is representing Panama in the World Robotics Olympics (WRO) 2024 to be held this year in Izmir, Turkey.
+This is the official repository of the TERRENATOR team, which is representing Panama in the World Robotics Olympics (WRO) 2024 to be held this year in Izmir, Türkiye.
 We chose to participate in the category of Future Engineers this year winning first place in the national robotics olympics in our country.
 In this repository you can find everything related to the development of our robot.

 ## Team members
 > David Rico